kinecosystem/kin-sdk-python/README.md

 # A transaction will not be simplifed if:
 # 1. It contains a memo that is not a text memo
-# 2. It contains multiple operations
-# 3. It contains a payment that is not of KIN/XLM
+# 2. It contains a payment that is not of KIN/XLM
-# 4. It contains activation to anything other than KIN
+# 3. It contains activation to anything other than KIN
-# 5. Its operation type is not one of 'Payment'/'Activation'/'Create account'.
+# 4. Its operation type is not one of 'Payment'/'Activation'/'Create account'.

 # Given the use case of our blockchain, and the tools that we currently provied to interact with it, these conditions should not occur.
 ```